uuganbold/blogposts/embed-cxf/README.md

 # Embedding Apache CXF within webapp

 I decided to write blog in order to improve my English as well as writing skills.
-And also I think it will help me to strengthen what I have known and what I have learned.
+And also I think it will help me save what I have learned into my "Hard Disk Drive"

 ## 1. Overview
 So in my first blog I will share how to embed Apache-CXF in your webapp.